 Mark has considerable experience in dealing with Article 2/ ‘Middleton’ inquests and the scope of the inquiry to be undertaken to satisfy the requirements of the Human Rights Act.

-Mark was involved in a three week inquest relating to a death of a resident in a care home from sepsis which had arisen due to an infected pressure ulcer.
+- A three week inquest relating to a death of a resident in a care home from sepsis which had arisen due to an infected pressure ulcer.
 Mark acted for a team of district nurses who had provided care.

-Mark acted for a care home in a week long jury inquest involving a resident who had died by choking on her food as a result of the progressive consequences of vascular dementia.
+- Acting for a care home in a week long jury inquest involving a resident who had died by choking on her food as a result of the progressive consequences of vascular dementia.

-Mark acted for two paramedics in a four week jury inquest relating to a death caused by taking illicit drugs.
+- Acting for two paramedics in a four week jury inquest relating to a death caused by taking illicit drugs.
 The death occurred in custody and it involved complex issues of causation requiring the expert input of two Home Office Pathologists.

 Civil/Insurance Fraud